-In the analysis, the cluster’s development and growth conditions are held against six leading foreign biotech clusters, including Boston, Cambridge, Paris and Stockholm.
+In the analysis, the development and growth conditions of the clusters are held against six leading foreign biotech clusters, including Boston, Cambridge, Paris and Stockholm.

 The analysis shows, among other things, that the growth in the clusters today is largely borne by the companies that were established 10-20 years ago, while the supply and growth of young biotech companies have been modest in recent years.
 It also shows that the framework conditions in a number of areas appear significantly better in the foreign regions − especially in terms of access to venture capital and innovation funding.